 - 424 E. Wisconsin Avenue

-From the moment you arrive you will notice the extraordinary architecture and the welcoming ambiance marked by a priceless Victorian Art collection, which rivals that of any hotel in the world.
+From the moment you arrive you will notice the extraordinary architecture and welcoming ambiance marked by a priceless Victorian Art collection, which rivals that of any hotel in the world.
 Begin your visit in The Rouge where Peter Mortensen will share a brief history of The Pfister Hotel.
-Subject to availability, you are invited to explore some of the public areas of this grand hotel.
+Subject to availability, you are invited to explore the mezzanine level of this grand hotel.
 Complimentary parking will be extended to those Doors Open guests who make a purchase in our Well Spa, Cafe Pfister or attend our Sunday Brunch.